REL08-BP04 Deploy using immutable infrastructure - AWS Well-Architected Framework

 When defining an immutable infrastructure deployment strategy, it is recommended to use automation as much as possible to increase reproducibility and minimize the potential of human error.
 For more detail, see REL08-BP05 Deploy changes with automation and Automating safe, hands-off deployments.

-With Infrastructure as code (IaC), infrastructure provisioning, orchestration, and deployment steps are defined in a programmatic, descriptive, and declarative way and stored in a source control system.
+With infrastructure as code (IaC), infrastructure provisioning, orchestration, and deployment steps are defined in a programmatic, descriptive, and declarative way and stored in a source control system.
 Leveraging infrastructure as code makes it simpler to automate infrastructure deployment and helps achieve infrastructure immutability.

 Deployment patterns